AlHasSaN0ALi/Taskfy/README.md

-🌟 Overview
-The Task Management System is a web-based application designed to help users manage their daily tasks efficiently.
-With features such as task creation, editing, deletion, and filtering, this system is perfect for improving productivity and staying organized.

-🚀 Features
-🔒 User Registration & Login: Secure user authentication with JWT.
+** Task Management System**

+** Features**

+** Secure User Authentication:** JWT-based authentication ensures user privacy and data security.
+** Task Management:**
-📝 Task Creation: Add tasks with a title, description, and priority.
+Create tasks with clear titles, descriptions, and priority levels.
-✏️ Task Editing: Modify existing tasks.
-🗑️ Task Deletion: Remove tasks from the list.
+Edit existing tasks to keep them up-to-date.
+Delete tasks you've completed.
+** Powerful Search & Filtering:**
+Find specific tasks using title or keyword search.
-🔍 Task Filtering: Filter tasks by priority, status, or due date.
+Filter tasks by priority, status, or due date for better organization.
-🔎 Task Search: Search tasks by title or keyword.
-👤 Profile Management: Update user profile information.
+** User Profile Management:** Keep your profile information current.
-💻 Technologies Used
+** Technologies Used**

 Frontend

-⚛️ Next.js: React-based framework for frontend rendering.
+⚛️ Next.js: A React-based framework for efficient frontend rendering.
-🎨 Tailwind CSS: For styling and responsive design.
+** Tailwind CSS:** Provides rapid styling and responsive design.
-🔄 React Hooks: State management using useState and side effects with useEffect.
+** React Hooks:** Manages state using useState and side effects with useEffect for smooth UI interactions.
-📡 Axios: To make HTTP requests to the backend.
+** Axios:** Handles HTTP requests to the backend API.
 Backend

-🛠️ Express.js: Node.js framework for backend routing and APIs.
+️ Express.js: A Node.js framework for robust backend routing and API development.
-🔐 TypeScript: For strict typing and better code quality.
+** TypeScript:** Enhances code quality and maintainability with strict typing.
-📊 Prisma ORM: For MongoDB database management.
+** Prisma ORM:** Simplifies MongoDB database interactions.
-🛡️ JWT: JSON Web Tokens for authentication and authorization.
+️ JWT: JSON Web Tokens provide secure authentication and authorization.
 Database

-🗄️ MongoDB: For storing user data and tasks.
+️ MongoDB: A NoSQL database for flexible storage of user data and tasks.
 ⚙️ Installation

-Prerequisites
-Ensure you have the following installed:
+Prerequisites:

-🟢 Node.js (v14 or later)
+Node.js (v14 or later)
-🟢 MongoDB
+MongoDB
-🟢 npm (Node Package Manager)
+npm (Node Package Manager)
-Steps to Install
+Steps:

 Clone the repository:

-bash
-Copy code
+Bash
 git clone https://github.com/your-repo/task-management-system.git
 cd task-management-system
+Use code with caution.

 Install dependencies:

-bash
-Copy code
+Bash
 npm install
+Use code with caution.

-Set up environment variables: Create a .env file in the root directory and add the following:
+Set up environment variables:

+Create a .env file in the root directory and add:
-bash
-Copy code

 PORT=8000
 MONGODB_URI=your_mongodb_connection_string
 JWT_SECRET=your_secret_key
 Start the development server:

-bash
-Copy code
+Bash
 npm run dev
+Use code with caution.

+Access the application:

-Open your browser and navigate to http://localhost:3000.
+Open http://localhost:3000 in your browser.

-📄 API Documentation
+** API Documentation**

 Authentication

-POST /auth/register
-Register a new user.
+POST /auth/register: Register a new user with name, email, and password.
-Request Body:

-json
-Copy code
-{
-  "name": "John Doe",
-  "email": "john@example.com",
-  "password": "yourpassword"
-}
-POST /auth/login
-Login and receive a JWT token.
+POST /auth/login: Login using email and password to receive a JWT token.
-Request Body:

-json
-Copy code
-{
-  "email": "john@example.com",
-  "password": "yourpassword"
-}
 Tasks

-GET /tasks
-Fetch all tasks for the authenticated user.
+GET /tasks: Retrieve all tasks for the authenticated user.

-POST /task/create
-Create a new task.
+POST /task/create: Create a new task with title, description, and priority.
-Request Body:

-json
-Copy code
-{
-  "title": "Task Title",
-  "description": "Task Description",
-  "priority": "high"
-}
-PATCH /task/

-Update a task by ID.
+PATCH /task/:id: Update an existing task by its ID.
-Request Body:

-json
-Copy code
-{
-  "title": "Updated Task Title",
-  "description": "Updated Description",
-  "priority": "medium"
-}
-DELETE /task/

-Delete a task by ID.
+DELETE /task/:id: Delete a task by its ID.
 Profile

-GET /profile
-Get the authenticated user's profile information.
+GET /profile: Get the authenticated user's profile information.

-PATCH /profile
-Update the user's profile.
+PATCH /profile: Update the user's profile details.
-Request Body:

-json
-Copy code
-{
-  "name": "Updated Name",
-  "email": "updatedemail@example.com"
-}
-🛠️ System Design
+️ System Design

 Architecture

-Frontend: Built using Next.js with Axios for HTTP requests.
+Frontend: Built with Next.js and utilizes Axios for HTTP requests.
-Backend: Express.js (TypeScript) REST API handling authentication and task management.
+Backend: Express.js (TypeScript) handles authentication and task management through REST APIs.
-Database: MongoDB with Prisma ORM.
+Database: MongoDB with Prisma ORM as the data layer.
 Database Schema

 User Collection

-json
-Copy code
+JSON
 {
   "_id": "ObjectId",
   "name": "string",